Interconnectedness in the Global Financial Market: Conclusions

 Our results also hint that the dimensional reduction on the level of sectors preserves qualitative features of the global stock market, like sectoral shifts, that can be lost in an analysis that is based on market indices.
 While indices' comovement is high and persistent, stock and sector-based comovement show more heterogeneity, which is not averaged out in the aggregate.

 In general, the methodology presented here can be used to quantify statistical interconnectedness among a large number of assets in many markets.
 We quantify within and between market interconnectedness, and use network theory to present, quantify, and monitor these relationships and how they change in time.
-The model presented here is a way to quantify company-specific risks.
-First-order risks arise from direct interactions on the company level.
-Second-order risks arise from direct interactions on the sector level.
-Both risk channels must be considered when analyzing the risks of a given company based on regional, global or systemic factors.
+The model presented here is a way to approximate asset-specific risks.
+First-order risks arise from direct interconnections on the asset level.
+Second-order risks arise from interconnections on the sector level.
+Both risk channels must be considered when analyzing the risks for an assets based on regional, global or systemic changes.

-While in this paper we have focused on the macroscopic features of the markets, future work could apply and extend this framework to portfolio decisions for specific stocks.
-This would necessitate the estimation of covariances at a much higher frequency, which could be achieved by using high-frequency data and/or the estimation of dynamic correlations similar to those of multivariate GARCH models.
-Such a framework could then also be used for financial stress-testing on the company specific, sector specific, and country specific level, or all three as a whole.